 These concepts of convergence and divergence are vitally important when studying neural embeddings.
 We're almost ready to revisit this topic, but first we'll take a quick trip through a couple of example systems in the brain, to establish a comfort level and a model for additional study.
 But while we're on the topic, here is the overall architecture of a convolutional network from a machine learning standpoint.
 The left hand side of the diagram labeled "feature extraction" is where the progressively convergent convolutions occur, and the area on the right labeled "classification" is a different kind of network that gives us a one-hot code for the most likely object represented in the input.
 We'll talk more about machine learning later.

-In many brain areas the construction is "modular".
+Modular OrganizationIn many brain areas the construction is "modular".
 This is true for example in just about the entire visual system.
 The modularity takes on different forms.
 In visual cortex V1, there are the well known orientation columns and ocular dominance columns, and also some color-related structures fondly known as "blobs" that become important in the connections to V2.
 While the modules may look a little different from one area to the next, the modular organization is ubiquitous in neural networks, across both brain areas and species.
+The figure shows an example of modularity in the visual cortex.
+The modularity takes different forms in different parts of the early visual system, from the honeycomb organization of rods and cones in the retina, to the relationship between narrow and wide field cells in the superior colliculus.
+Ensembles of neurons with simple connection motifs, are organized into larger interconnected modules in a network.

 The concept of cerebral modularity goes back to Vernon Mountcastle in the early 70's, who proposed the organization of the neocortex into columns, minicolumns, and hypercolums, on the basis of both anatomy and electrophysiology.
-At that time the work of Hubel and Wiesel had already been published, there were already existing examples of columnar organization.
+At that time, the work of Hubel and Wiesel had already been published, there were already existing examples of columnar organization.
+One of the first clues to the modular cortical organization is that incoming axons from the thalamus branch considerably more widely than many cortical neurons.
+Pyramidal dendrites may extend for several hundred microns, whereas incoming axons may branch over several millimeters.

 Processing modules in the cortex can have varying sizes depending on their function.
-For example in the visual system (discussed in the next section), the "mini-columns" are very small, they're only about 50 microns wide and contain around 100 neurons.
+For example in the visual system (discussed in the next section), the "mini-columns" are very small, they're only about 60 microns wide and contain around 100 neurons.
 Whereas, a processing "column" is usually definable on the order of 500 microns, containing 50 to 100 mini-columns.
 Depending on the vocabulary used by an author, a "hypercolumn" is either equated with a column, or is a higher order collection of columns.
 In the visual system, a hypercolumn is considered a collection of columns, it's about 1-2 mm wide, which is much closer to the branching size of an incoming axon from the thalamus.
-The actual organization of a cortical area is shown in the figure, this particular one is from the vibrissal cortex, which contains large easily accessible columns that have been modeled computationally.
+The actual organization of a cortical area is shown in the figure, this particular one is from the rodent vibrissal cortex, which contains large easily accessible columns that have been modeled computationally.

 In many cases the circuitry can be tied directly to computational requirements.
 In the figure below, the symbols in green are related to predictive coding and Bayesian inference, which we'll discuss in an upcoming section.

-Modular organization raises some interesting questions.
+Oscillatory ActivityModular organization raises some interesting questions.
 For example, what exactly constitutes an oscillator?
-You can create an oscillator with a single neuron, or a pair of neurons, or a small population.
+One can create an oscillator with a single neuron, or a pair of neurons, or a small population.
 What defines the boundaries of an oscillator, and why are oscillations sometimes brain-wide, to the point where they can be picked up all over the EEG?

 Oscillatory activity is detectable in just about every central structure in the brain, and many of the peripheral structures too.
-Historically it has been rather arbitarily divided into alpha, beta, gamma, theta, and delta components on the basis of frequency, for example the theta rhythm is usually cited as being in the 4-7 Hz range, although it is more specific in particular brain structures (for example in humans the frontal midline theta associated with intense focal concentration comes in around 6.5 Hz, but even that varies).
+Historically it has been rather arbitarily divided into alpha, beta, gamma, theta, and delta components on the basis of frequency, for example the theta rhythm is usually cited as being in the 5-8 Hz range, although it is more specific in particular brain structures (for example in humans the frontal midline theta associated with intense focal concentration comes in around 6.5 Hz, but even that varies).
 Given the very few neurons needed to generate an oscillator, it is somewhat surprising that large areas of the brain can sometimes be identified as oscillating in synchrony, and that large anatomical areas are sometimes dedicated to populations of oscillators (like the medial septal nucleus, which drives theta in the hippocampus).

 Generally speaking the population activity detectable on the scalp is an average of the neural activities inside the brain.
 There are other and sometimes more precise ways of looking at the generators of brain potentials and brain currents, for example the figure shows frontal midline theta generators detected with "synthetic aperture magnetometry" (Ishii et al 2014).